karlmutch/duat/README.md

 A user wishes to deploy containerized software into an Istio, or other Kubernetes based service mesh.

 Many existing cloud based platforms exist today to address requirements such as the above.
 This has led to divided islands of functionality, such as Travis, that require integration with each other so that credentials and other artifacts required by workflow automation is shared between these platform.
-Costly and fragile integration falls to the developer and users which is time consuming and complex.  duat builds upon the observation that many developers are already operating in a cloud based environment and what is needed is a simple set of tools, if a set of simplifing assumptions is made for addressing the above use cases, especially if you already have containerized builds, and tests.
+Costly and fragile integration falls to the developer and users which is time consuming and complex.  duat builds upon the observation that many developers are already operating in a cloud based environmenti, or other Kubernetes capable offering and what is needed is a simple set of tools, if a set of simplifing assumptions is made for addressing the above use cases, especially if you already have containerized builds, and tests.

 For example the following workflow might be used to compile duat itself: